-People who spend a lot of time in the sun, whether it's for work or play, are at increased risk of skin cancer if they don't take the right precautions.
+People who spend a lot of time in the sun, whether it's for work or play, are at increased risk of skin cancer if they do not take the right precautions.

 People with naturally brown or black skin are less likely to get skin cancer, as darker skin has some protection against UV rays.
-However, skin cancer can still occur.
+But skin cancer can still occur.

 The Cancer Research UK website has a tool where you can find out your skin type to see when you might be at risk of burning.